-Long Story Short: There Are No Brown Recluse Spiders in Southern California
+Long Story Short: There Are No Brown Recluse Spiders in SOCAL

 Contrary to all the hysteria surrounding brown recluse spiders and the dangers they pose to humans, residents in Southern California don’t need to fret over the brown recluse spider.

 Brown recluse spiders simply do not live in any area of Southern California, including:

 - Palm Springs